HaCk3Dq/vktotg/README.md

 [Download](https://github.com/HaCk3Dq/vktotg/archive/master.zip)

-# vktotg_local
-Downloads all your music locally to folder `Music<your_id>` You can provide specific `user_id` as argument when launching from command line to dowload audio of this user.
-Just be sure that you have access to them ;)
+Downloads all your music locally to folder `Music <your_id>` You can provide specific `user_id` as argument when launching from command line to dowload audio of this user.
+Just be sure that you have access to them

 Examle:
- `python vktotg_local.py 28452705`
+ `python3 vktotg.py 28452705`

->**Hint:** If you'll use mobile phone as login when launching for the first time,
-       you can just enter mobile phone and leave password empty in your next logins.
-       User's info saved to vk_config.v2.json